SutirthaSaha/coding/dynamic-programming.md

     if start > end:
         return

-    # intitialise result
+    # Intitialise result
     result = ""

-    # consider for all the possible choices for k
+    # Consider for all the possible choices for k
     for k in range(start, end+1):
         temp_result = solve(arr, start, start+k) + solve(arr, start+k+1, end)
         result = optimise(result, temp_result) # optimise can be min, max